esawdust/eagledroppings/README.md

 having to tediously fix-up all the nets, component names, and everything else to create a new instance of the module within your design.

-The visual explanation: it lets you take a schematic and board layout and clone it as many times as you would like.
-Using a Sparkfun OpAmp breakout board as an example (design released under Creative Commons), turn a single design:
+The visual explanation: eagleclone lets you take a schematic and board layout and clone it as many times as you would like.
+Using a [Sparkfun OpAmp breakout board](https://www.sparkfun.com/products/9816) as an example (Sparkfun design released under Creative Commons), turn a single design:

 ![Alt text](images/OriginalBoardLayout-SparkfunBOB-09816-1.jpg)

-into multiple instances on the same board:
+into multiple instances:

 ![Alt text](images/image3.jpg)

 where all you have left is to route the design into the master board design (route airwires.)

 For me, I find it easier to layout a board by laying out modules like this first and providing consistent entry or exit points on the module and cloning when I need multiple instances.
+This approach is more conducive to setting up star wired power routing on a board and even separate ground planes per instance if need be.

 The resulting boards tend to be more consistent.
-Hand assembling the boards is faster as well because of consistent placement.
+Hand assembling the boards is faster as well because of consistent placement, but the main thing is design productivity compared to the alternatives provided by EAGLE.

 Alternative
 -----------